assist-project/state-machine-bug-finder/README.md

 Second command executes **SMBugFinder** using the provided arguments.
 **SMBugFinder** requires two arguments:

-  * the model of the SUT (in this case, the model for Dropbear-V2020.81 server, available [here](src/main/resources/models/ssh/Dropbear-v2020.81.dot));
+  * the model of the SUT (in this case, the model for Dropbear-V2020.81 server, found [here](src/main/resources/models/ssh/Dropbear-v2020.81.dot));
-  * the catalogue of bug patterns (in this case, bug patterns defined for SSH servers, available [here](src/main/resources/patterns/ssh/));
+  * the catalogue of bug patterns (in this case, patterns defined for SSH servers, found [here](src/main/resources/patterns/ssh/));

 Executing the second command should reveal three bugs identified in the Dropbear model.
 One of the bugs is *Missing SR_AUTH*, for which  **SMBugFinder** gives the following witness.